Year 5 Dodgeball Lesson 3

 Activity - ‘No Catching’ Dodgeball Game

-Objective: This conditioned game forces scenarios where children must think mostly about dodging to avoid getting out.
-This will put into practice their dodging skills from the lesson.
+Objective: This conditioned game creates scenarios where children must focus mostly on dodging to avoid getting out.
+This will put their dodging skills from the lesson into practice.

-Set-Up: Play 6 vs 6 using standard dodgeball courts (see diagram).
+Set-Up: Remain in their groups and play 6 vs 6 using standard dodgeball courts (see diagram).
 Set up multiple games to involve the whole class.

-Rules: Use the usual Year 4 dodgeball rules (as used throughout the unit and Year 4).
+Rules: Use the usual Year 4 dodgeball rules (as used throughout the unit and Year 4 see below).
 These rules should be modified as follows to allow for the conditioned game.

 • Catching is not allowed – if you’re hit, you’re out and cannot return to the game.